airq/research/en.md

 ## Biography

-Qinan Han is currently working as a Lecturer at *College of Energy and Power Engineering, Nanjing University Of Aeronautics And Astronautics (NUAA)*.
+Qinan Han is currently working as a Lecturer at *College of Energy and Power Engineering, Nanjing University of Aeronautics and Astronautics (NUAA)*.
 He received his bachelor's degree (BEng) from *Tsinghua University* in 2013.
 He obtained his Ph.D from *Tsinghua University* in 2018 under the supervision of Prof. Huiji Shi.

 **Research insterests:**
 - Fretting fatigue of Ni-based superalloys